TrellixVulnTeam/swahilipython_SCMU/Doc/library/ctypes.rst

    If a pointer points to an array, its elements can be read and written using standard subscript and slice accesses.
 Pointer objects have no size, so :func:`len` will raise :exc:`TypeError`.
-Negative subscripts will read from the memory *before* the pointer (as in C), and out-of-range subscripts will probably crash with an access violation (if you're lucky).
+Negative subscripts will read kutoka the memory *before* the pointer (as in C), and out-of-range subscripts will probably crash with an access violation (if you're lucky).